Live music. Smoky BBQ. Colorful murals. Millions of fuzzy, flying little bats. Uhh, what was that last bit?

 - Sleep tight!

-About Our Guest Poster: Shelley is a wanderer and student of the world, yoga chick, voracious reader and dog lover.
+About Our Contributor: Shelley is a wanderer and student of the world, yoga chick, voracious reader and dog lover.
 She pounds the keyboard as a freelance writer, author and publication designer from her home base of Austin, Texas when she isn’t traipsing around the planet.
 Shelley has written for National Geographic, USA Today, The Guardian, Fodor’s, The Telegraph and The Week, among others.
 Shelley has performed a catch on the flying trapeze, boarded down a live volcano, and was once robbed by a monkey in India.
 But, she doesn’t know how to whistle.
 Follow her at TradingPlacesGlobal.

 Interested in writing us a post for us?
 Take a look at our guest post guidelines and pitch us your idea!